leonardoCorti/yt-dlp-easy-interface/README.md

 # build instructions
 you will need to create a "resources" directory and put there ffmpeg.exe and yt-dlp.exe, then you can `cargo build` and it should work

+the first build can be done with `just deps release` to first download the updated dependencies and then build the program.